apiotrowski312/apiotrowski.xyz/content/posts/vim/vim-setup-for-blogging.md

 ```
 Following lines will inform *vim-plug* you want to install following modules.
 Save and call `:PlugInstall` and all plugins will be installed

 ### Spellchecker
 First thing I wanted inside Vim was spellchecker so I will not do any stupid mistake like e.g. Mistkae.
-Every misspelling will glow on red, when we put cursor on that word we can use `z=` shortcut to open dictionary with plenty of propositions what word it could be.
+Every misspelling will glow on red, when we put cursor on that word we can use `z=` shortcut to open dictionary with plenty of propositions how we can fix the mistake.

 ![Mistake](/vim/Mistkae.png)
 ![MistakeDist](/vim/MistkaeDict.png)